 I Never Had To Sell, Persuade Or Negotiate To Grow My Consulting Business

-I get those questions because becoming visible with valuable content is something most consultants really struggle with.
-The truth though is that visibility is the only thing that is going to make you stand out in a crowded and very competitive consulting world.
+I get those questions because becoming visible with valuable content is something most consultancies really struggle with.
+The truth though is that visibility is the only thing that is going to make a firm stand out in a crowded and very competitive consulting world.

-The biggest blunder that consultants can make is to think that somehow potential clients will find them.
+The biggest blunder that consultancies can make is to think that somehow potential clients will find them.
 Nothing could be further from reality.

 It wasn’t always easy to produce valuable content.
 Not every swing was a hit.
 But it never felt like an uphill battle to me and sharing my expertise has enabled me to create opportunities that I would not have had otherwise.

 Instead of developing short-lived content with the aim of telling potential clients how great we were (which would have been a darn uphill battle), I always focused on sharing deep experience and knowledge.
 The teacher in me kept asking:

 - What did I learn in the project trenches about the biggest client pains that others could learn from?

 - Which experiences did I acquire that could be valuable for others?

 - What were the unique client stories (with successes and struggles) that could inspire others to pursue better outcomes?

 Marketing in the consulting field is surprisingly easy!
 Consultancies simply need to share their unique stories and experiences in an authentic and passionate way and they will organically create a strong and loyal client base!

 At the risk of sounding arrogant, I’ve always been surprised that by sharing my stories from the front line I was able to outperform the visibility of thousands of top consultants at Deloitte globally.